E-books or electronic books are electronic versions of printed books which can be read in full text via the Internet.

 There may be a number of reasons:

-If you get an error message when you are trying to access an e-book, and cannot see any reason for it, please email askalibrarian@bradfordcollege.ac.uk providing details of the error message, the details of the e-book you were trying to access and your contact details.
+If you still can't access the e-book or get an error message, and cannot see any reason for it, please email askalibrarian@bradfordcollege.ac.uk providing details of any error message, the details of the e-book you were trying to access and your contact details.
+Please include screenshots if possible.

 E-books are subject to strict copyright and digital rights management.
 Copyright Law allows you to print one chapter or 5%, whichever is greater, of an e-book.
 Most providers restrict the amount you can print and copy.

 You will need to download Adobe Digital Editions to your laptop or pc.
-If you want to download the e-book to your mobile device you will also need to install the Bluefire reader app.
+If you are using a mobile device the the Adobe Digital Editions App is free from the Apple App Store and Google Play.

 The majority of our e-books allow you to download the entire e-book onto the local drive of your computer or memory stick for a designated period of 1 day.
 You will lose access after this time but you can always go back and download the book again.
 Copy and print facilities are not available from the downloaded pdf, but during the download period, you can make annotations, highlight text and use Adobe Reader accessibility options.